-8 speed means that the cassette has 8 sprockets on it - the chain is slightly wider and therefore stronger.
+8 speed means that the cassette has 8 sprockets on it; the chain is slightly wider and therefore stronger.
 It is important that you also match this with 8 speed shifters although it’s okay to use a 9 speed rear mechanism.
-On a tour you will most likely change individual components when they inevitably wear out.
-I took a couple of spare 8 speed SRAM chains (which have the quick release chain link) and then swapped them every couple of thousand kilometers.
+On a tour you will most likely change individual components when they wear out.
+I took a couple of spare 8 speed chains (which have the quick release chain link) and swapped them every couple of thousand kilometres to prolong their life.

-The bottom bracket is the component which the cranks fit onto screwed into the ‘BB shell’ on the frame.
+The bottom bracket is the component onto which the cranks fit.
+It is screwed into the ‘BB shell’ on the frame.
 In my experience bottom brackets are usually pretty maintenance free if you buy one from a reputable brand such as Shimano.
 However, I used an SKF bottom bracket for my touring and it lasted for about 10,000km before the shaft snapped off.
 This, I was assured was due to a faulty batch, and I was provided with a replacement under the 10 year warranty.

 SKF are a company who are well known for making high quality bearings in the engineering industry and so they are well placed to bring that expertise into the cycling market.
 I have also used a Truvativ bottom bracket and I would recommend either going for an ISIS splined attachment or a square axle (make sure you keep the crank bolts tight).
 In 2022 there are totally new technologies for bottom brackets so do your research.